 Outgoing calls are also relayed to iPhone using APNs, and audio is similarly transmitted over the secure peer-to-peer link between devices.
-Users can disable phone call relay on a device by turning off iPhone iPhone Text Message Forwarding

-Cellular Calls in FaceTime settings.
+Users can disable phone call relay on a device by turning off iPhone Cellular Calls in FaceTime settings.